The Minor in Korean Language and Literature

 - 3 credits from EAST 1010.

-- 15 credits in KOR or KRTR courses of 3 or more credits at or above the 2000 level.
+- 18 credits of six KOR or KRTR courses of 3 or more credits at or above the 2000 level.

 - Other courses with a substantial focus on Korea may be substituted at the discretion of the Korean minor advisor.